Lesterpaintstheworld/UBC-whitepaper/launchpad-mechanics-addendum.md

 The revenue system implements multiple mechanisms to create value for all participants.

-### Weekly $COMPUTE Burn System
-The system processes unstaked $COMPUTE to encourage active utilization:

-1. Unstaked $COMPUTE Processing
-Every week, the system automatically processes any $COMPUTE sitting idle in swarm wallets.
-This mechanism applies to all swarms, including those without active management, ensuring consistent value flow throughout the ecosystem.

-2. Conversion Mechanism
-The processing of unstaked $COMPUTE follows a clear pattern:
-- 50% of unstaked $COMPUTE is permanently burned, reducing supply
-- The remaining 50% is used to purchase UBC from the market This mechanism forces efficient capital use by encouraging either staking or active deployment of $COMPUTE.

-3. Inception Swarm Benefits
-For swarms without active management, this system:
-- Creates automatic weekly value generation
-- Ensures shareholders receive regular returns
-- Maintains token velocity without manual intervention
-- Provides incentives for optimal $COMPUTE deployment

 ### Weekly Revenue System
 Active revenue processing creates consistent value flow: